 We expect you to have experienced a significant improvement in your presenting ability by the end of the first Module.

 In the pre-course joining information we will invite you to make some private notes about your presenting experiences before attending.
 And to record your experiences in the first two or three presenting sessions on the Train the Trainer.
-So that you have a ‘before’ to compare with the end of Module 1 and the end of the programme.
+So that you have a ‘before’ and 'after' assessment fr Module 1.

 Raising the bar

-In Train the Trainer you will be developing this Kaizen attitude through learning from the programme syllabus, from the facilitating trainers, and from the presenting style of your colleagues – and integrating these lessons and observations into your own style.
+In Train the Trainer you will be developing this continuous improvement attitude through learning from the programme syllabus, from the facilitating trainers, and from the presenting style of your colleagues – and from integrating these lessons and observations into your own style.

 (2) The role of NLP in training